VA Portland Health Care System

 This form is used for payment of subjects taking part in research studies.
 A signed consent form must be turned in before a subject can receive funds for taking part in a research study.
 Fill out the subject reimbursement form for each research subject, making sure that all shaded areas are filled in.
-Please do not include any Social Security numbers.
 Bring the form to Purchasing staff in the Research Service office for signature.
 The research subject then takes the original form to the agent cashier for payment - or, if requested, the check can be mailed directly to their home.

 Intergovernmental Personnel Act (IPA) Agreement

 The Intergovernmental Personnel Act (IPA) agreement is the mechanism used for securing professional and technical services from OHSU by the Portland VA Research Service.
 IPAs are managed by the ACOS administrative office and OHSU Sponsored Project administration.
 The principal investigator (PI) initiates an IPA to procure personnel services necessary to their VA study.
 The assignment should be agreed upon by the PI, the person whose services are desired, and the OHSU department prior to initiating the paperwork.
 The PI is responsible for completing the required paperwork with current forms as listed below.